-When thinking about occupations that you think might interest you, it's good to know what's really involved in working in this role.
-This includes understanding what skills, training and qualifications that are required for the job.
+When thinking about occupations that might interest you, it's good to know what's really involved in working in this role.
+This includes understanding what skills, training and qualifications are required for the job.

-This information can help you decide if it’s really the right type of role for you.
+This information can help you decide if this is the right type of role for you.
 It can also help you know if you need to do further study and, if so, to find and choose the best course for you.

 There is a lot of information about occupations out there.
 It’s important to recognise that an occupation can be found in many different industries and sectors.